cytoscape/cytoscape-manual/docs/Styles.md

 <a id="tutorial_2_creating_a_new_style_with_a_discrete_mapping"> </a>
 ### Tutorial 2: Creating a New Style with a Discrete Mapping

-Now you have a network with a new Style.
+Now you have a network with a new style.
 The following section demonstrates how to create a new style that has a discrete mapping.
 The goal is to draw protein-DNA interactions as dashed lines, and protein-protein interactions as solid lines.